Search For Key Fob Battery That Fit Your Vehicle

 Reduced Operating Range

-You find yourself pressing the lock or unlock button several times before the car responds, or holding the button longer than usual.
-This intermittent operation indicates the battery voltage is dropping below the threshold needed for consistent transmission.
-What used to work with a quick press now requires multiple attempts.
+You find yourself pressing the lock or unlock button several times before the car responds.
+Sometimes it works on the first press, other times it takes three or four attempts.
+This intermittent behavior indicates the battery voltage is dropping below optimal levels but hasn't completely died.

 Push-Button Start Issues

-Most key fobs have a small LED that lights up when you press a button.
-If this light is noticeably dimmer than usual, flickers, or doesn't illuminate at all, the battery is likely very low.
-The LED is often the first component to show signs of insufficient power.
+Most key fobs have a small LED light that flashes when you press a button, confirming the signal was sent.
+If this light is dim, flickers weakly, or doesn't illuminate at all when you press buttons, the battery is likely running low and needs replacement soon.

 Recommended Replacement Intervals